San Jose State University: 20th Century

 During the 1960s and early 1970s, San Jose State College witnessed a rise in political activism and civic awareness among its student body, including major student protests against the Vietnam War.
 One of the largest campus protests took place in 1967 when Dow Chemical Company — a major manufacturer of napalm used in the war — came to campus to conduct job recruiting.
-An estimated 3,000 students and bystanders surrounded the 7th Street administration building, and more than 200 students and teachers lay down on the ground in front of the recruiters.
+An estimated 3,000 students and bystanders surrounded the 7th Street administration building and more than 200 students and teachers lay down on the ground in front of the recruiters.

-In 1972, upon meeting criteria established by the board of trustees and the Coordinating Council for Higher Education, SJSC was granted university status, and the name was changed to California State University, San Jose.
+In 1972, upon meeting criteria established by the board of trustees and the Coordinating Council for Higher Education, SJSC was granted university status and its name was changed to California State University, San Jose.
 However, in 1974, the California legislature voted to change the school's name to San José State University.

 In 1982, the English department began sponsoring the annual Bulwer-Lytton Fiction Contest.

 In 1985, the CADRE Laboratory for New Media was established.
 It is believed to be the second oldest media lab of its kind in the United States.

-In 1999, San Jose State and the City of San Jose agreed to combine their main libraries to form a joint city-university library located on campus, the first known collaboration of this type in the United States.
-The combined library faced opposition, with critics stating the two libraries have very different objectives and that the project would be too expensive.
+In 1999, San Jose State and the City of San Jose agreed to combine their main libraries to form a joint city-university library on campus, the first known collaboration of this type in the United States.
+The combined library faced opposition, with critics stating the two libraries had very different objectives and that the project would be too expensive.
 Despite opposition, the $177 million project proceeded, and the Dr. Martin Luther King Jr. Library opened on time and on budget in 2003.
-The library has won several national awards since its initial opening.

 21st Century

 During its 2006–07 fiscal year, SJSU received a record $50+ million in private gifts and $84 million in capital campaign contributions.

-In 2008, SJSU received a CASE WealthEngine Award in recognition of raising over $100 million.
+The next year, SJSU received a CASE WealthEngine Award in recognition of raising over $100 million.
 SJSU was one of approximately 50 institutions nationwide honored by CASE in 2008 for overall performance in educational fundraising.

-In October 2010, SJSU President Don Kassing publicly launched SJSU's first-ever comprehensive capital fundraising campaign dubbed "Acceleration: the Campaign for San Jose State University."
-The original goal of the multi-year campaign was to raise $150 million but was later increased to $200 million because of the rapid success of the campaign.
+In October 2010, SJSU President Don Kassing publicly launched SJSU's first comprehensive capital fundraising campaign.
+The original goal of the multi-year campaign was to raise $150 million but was later increased to $200 million.
 The campaign would eventually exceed its goal one year earlier than anticipated, raising more than $208 million by 2013.

 In 2012, the NASA Ames Research Center in Mountain View, California, awarded SJSU $73.3 million to participate in the development of systems for improving the safety and efficiency of air and space travel.
-NASA scientists, SJSU faculty and graduate students worked collaboratively on this effort.
+NASA scientists, SJSU faculty, and SJSU graduate students worked collaboratively on this effort.
 The grant was the largest federal award in SJSU history.

 University principals and presidents

-Thirty-two people have led San Jose State since its founding including 8 principals, 15 presidents, 5 acting presidents, and 4 interim presidents.
+Thirty-two people have led San Jose State since its founding, including eight principals, fifteen presidents, five acting presidents, and four interim presidents.